Why I wanted to become a Classical Hatha Yoga teacher?

 Though I do not have a big bank balance today, I know I will always have the capability to have a roof over my head and a morsel of food in my plate.
 If I do not take this step now and today, I might never.

-Hence I quit my job and I am committing myself to go through this rigorous training program and soak myself in this powerful space.
+Hence I am committing myself to go through this rigorous training program and soak myself in this powerful space.

 Time is a limited resource.
 I wish and hope each one of us find what really matters and have the opportunity to pursue it sooner than later.

 I wish and hope I have your continued support and blessings in this endeavor of mine.

 Girija , Long Beach, Los Angeles, California, United States of America.